qbicsoftware/research-data-management/docs/user/user_registration.md

 1. Your full name consisting of your first name and surname
 2. Your email of choice which will be associated with your account
-> [!IMPORTANT]
-> This email will receive the validation link necessary for the registration of your account, so make sure you have access to it
 3. A unique username which identifies you within the data manager platform

-> [!NOTE]
+!!! info "user name"
-> This username is visible to other users within the platform
+    This username is visible to other users within the platform

 4. A secure password consisting of at least 12 characters